wvanderp/awesome-dutch-osint/README.md

 If you love listening to the shipping forecast, you are in luck.
 The KNMI has a page for that too [Scheepvaartbericht](https://www.knmi.nl/nederland-nu/maritiem/scheepsweerbericht) and a similar page for internal waters [Marifoonbericht](https://www.knmi.nl/nederland-nu/maritiem/marifoon)

-If you are an aviator then you might be interested in the [(AUTO) METAR](https://www.knmi.nl/nederland-nu/luchtvaart/vliegveldwaarnemingen) and [TAF](https://www.knmi.nl/nederland-nu/luchtvaart/vliegveldverwachtingen) reports for the dutch airports. and a special weather report for smaller aircraft [Weerbulletin kleine luchtvaart](https://www.knmi.nl/nederland-nu/luchtvaart/weerbulletin-kleine-luchtvaart).
+If you are an aviator then you might be interested in the [(AUTO) METAR](https://www.knmi.nl/nederland-nu/luchtvaart/vliegveldwaarnemingen) and [TAF](https://www.knmi.nl/nederland-nu/luchtvaart/vliegveldverwachtingen) reports for the Dutch airports. and a special weather report for smaller aircraft [Weerbulletin kleine luchtvaart](https://www.knmi.nl/nederland-nu/luchtvaart/weerbulletin-kleine-luchtvaart).

 ### ☔ Buienradar